 Aesthetic flat closure (or “flat closure”) is reconstruction of a smooth chest wall contour post-mastectomy.
-It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
+Aesthetic flat closure involves careful removal of all redundant lateral tissue (to avoid “dog ears”), obliteration of the inframammary fold, and the production of smooth, symmetric incision closures (Karp et. al., 2022).
 The National Cancer Institute recently added aesthetic flat closure to its Dictionary of Cancer Terms.

 Aesthetic flat closure refers specifically to the contouring work that is performed after removal of the breast tissue, whether at the initial surgery or at a later timepoint (i.e., revision or explant), to restore a smooth, flat chest wall contour.
 Patients who choose to go flat almost universally desire aesthetic flat closure.
 But until very recently, they have not had clear language with which to express this desire.
 The language deficit has also presented a problem for providers in managing patient’s expectations.
 The National Cancer Institute’s definition of aesthetic flat closure should resolve this issue.

 You can visit the Provider Resources Page to learn more.
 This page is continuously updated with the latest news and information about aesthetic flat closure.

 It’s a matter of informed consent.
 Unfortunately, in the past, a small number of providers have taken advantage of the murky language situation in order to impose their own preferences for breast mound reconstruction on their patients, directly against the patients consent.
 This is flat denial.
 Under certain circumstances, we also include egregiously poor aesthetic results resulting from lack of skill or care.
 You can read some of these patients’ experiences here.